da-cat7976/meovm/packages/meovm/README.md

 ## Core concepts

 - ViewModel
-    - Implements the MVVM state holder and lifecycle: init, update, updateDependencies, dispose.
+    - Implements the MVVM state holder and lifecycle
     - Manages a list of members and their dependencies, ensuring topological initialization, updates, and disposal.
     - Provides owner (the Flutter-side host) and param (configuration/state passed from the widget).
 - ViewModelDispatcher
     - The ViewModelDispatcher widget (as well as corresponding dispatchers from meovm_bloc & meovm_riverpod) instantiates your ViewModel, wires lifecycle methods, provides param, and exposes the ViewModel to the widget tree via Inherited widgets.
 - Members
     - Encapsulated state units that are Listenable and can build widgets or notify changes.
     - Built-in members:
         - ValueMember, ListMember, SetMember
         - StreamMember
         - Navigation and modal flow helpers: NavigationMember, ModalFlowMember
         - Flutter-oriented members: EditableTextMember, AnimationMember, FocusMember, TabMember, CustomChangeNotifierMember
     - Members can be composed and can depend on each other.
 Dependencies let the framework update only affected parts of the UI in the right order.
 - Hooks and builders
     - `.build(...)` to produce a ListenableBuilder from members
     - `.use()` to consume member state in Hook widgets
-    - `NavigationMember.useNavigation(...)` and `ModalFlowMember.useModal(...)` to easily integrate
-      navigation & VM
+    - `NavigationMember.useNavigation(...)` and `ModalFlowMember.useModal(...)` to easily integrate navigation & VM

 ## Quick start

 1. Define a ViewModel

     ```dart
     import 'package:meovm/meovm.dart';
     import 'package:meovm_api/meovm_api.dart';